syncfusion-content/wpf-docs/wpf/AutoComplete/Getting-Started.md

 	{:.caption}

 3. Add the following References with the sample project.

+   * Syncfusion.Tools.WPF.dll
-4. Syncfusion.Tools.WPF.dll and Syncfusion.Shared.WPF.dll
+   * Syncfusion.Shared.WPF.dll

-5. On the Window menu, select Assets.
+4. On the Window menu, select Assets.
 This opens the Assets Library dialog box.
 In the Search box, type AutoComplete.
 This displays the search results as shown below-.

    ![Displaying the AutoComplete in Assets window](Getting-Started_images/Getting-Started_img11.png)

     AutoComplete Displayed in Assets window
 	{:.caption}

-6. Drag the AutoComplete control to the Design View.
+5. Drag the AutoComplete control to the Design View.

    ![Drag and Drop the AutoComplete from Asset window](Getting-Started_images/Getting-Started_img12.png)

     AutoComplete Drag & Drop from Asset window {:.caption}

-7. You can now customize the properties of the AutoComplete in the Properties Window.
+6. You can now customize the properties of the AutoComplete in the Properties Window.

    ![Customize the properties of AutoCompelete in Property Window](Getting-Started_images/Getting-Started_img13.png)